rajatrajat0210/Wordpress-Ubuntu-Deployment/README.md

 Follow the detailed PDF guide for setting up the Ubuntu VM:📄 Apache-HTTPD-Deployment

-⚡ Using Vagrant for Quick Setup
+⚡ Using Vagrantfile for Quick Setup if you want to manually ⚡ Using VagrantfileIAC for Automated provisioning using Inline Shell scripting

 To simplify the process, use Vagrantfile to set up your Ubuntu VM which has been attached.